ericrkuo/tron-haskell/README.md

     - Remarks:
         - Running `main` will execute our proof of concept for the game Tron
         - You can choose from the specified commands what to do next, each instruction will advance the game state into its next state based on the command provided
+        - Each entry print two things: your move and where the CPU decided to move.
         - Some interesting cases to try
             - What happens if a player collides into their own jet trail?
             - What happens if a player travels out of bounds?